Configuration

 Billing provider

-To set the billing provider, you need to modify the provider field in packages/billing/src/config/index.ts.
+To set the billing provider, modify the exports in the packages/billing/src/providers directory.
 It defaults to Stripe.

 It's important to set it correctly, as this is used to determine the correct API calls and environment variables used during the communication with the billing provider.